-The 21 Most Orgasmic Prime Day Deals On Sex Toys
+The 21 Most Affordable Prime Day Deals On Sex Toys

 Super-Sale Alert: Select products featured in this story might be on sale for Prime Day!
 For more insider information on Amazon's 48-hour event, consult our Shopping team's curated guides to the deals that matter here.

 How many of us have shelled out too much cash on a less-than-great sex toy?
-We've all been there, excited and ready to play with our new gadget, only to be totally underwhelmed.
+We've all been there, excited and ready to play with our new purchase, only to be totally underwhelmed.
 Maybe your session came to an unfortunate halt when the motor abruptly burned out, or you splurged on a pricey luxury vibe or viral sensation that turned out to be all wrong for your body (it happens to the best of us!).
 No matter what you're in the market for, no one enjoys being let down by a new purchase.
 Which is why getting a good deal on a new vibrator is ideal.

 Lucky for us, Amazon knows that.
 So, if you've had your eye on a new sex toy, Amazon Prime Day is here to help you (and your vagina), get yours.
-The mega-retailer is slashing prices on every sex toy you can imagine — from wands to clitoral vibrators to dual-stimulation, bullets, and more.
-And with discounts up to 50% on already-affordable items, clicking "purchase" has never been more of a no-brainer.
+For the final day of their annual Prime Day celebration, the mega-retailer continues to slash prices on every sex toy you can imagine — from wands to clitoral vibrators to dual-stimulation, bullets, couples' vibrators, and more.
+And with discounts up to 42% on already-affordable items, clicking "purchase" has never been more of a no-brainer.
 Below, we've pulled the 21 best deals on sex toys available on Prime Day, so you can orgasm without worrying about a hefty price tag.

 How many of us have shelled out too much cash on a less-than-great sex toy?
-We've all been there, excited and ready to play with our new gadget, only to be totally underwhelmed.
+We've all been there, excited and ready to play with our new purchase, only to be totally underwhelmed.
 Maybe your session came to an unfortunate halt when the motor abruptly burned out, or you splurged on a pricey luxury vibe or viral sensation that turned out to be all wrong for your body (it happens to the best of us!).
 No matter what you're in the market for, no one enjoys being let down by a new purchase.
 Which is why getting a good deal on a new vibrator is ideal.

 Lucky for us, Amazon knows that.
 So, if you've had your eye on a new sex toy, Amazon Prime Day is here to help you (and your vagina), get yours.
-The mega-retailer is slashing prices on every sex toy you can imagine — from wands to clitoral vibrators to dual-stimulation, bullets, and more.
-And with discounts up to 50% on already-affordable items, clicking "purchase" has never been more of a no-brainer.
+For the final day of their annual Prime Day celebration, the mega-retailer continues to slash prices on every sex toy you can imagine — from wands to clitoral vibrators to dual-stimulation, bullets, couples' vibrators, and more.
+And with discounts up to 42% on already-affordable items, clicking "purchase" has never been more of a no-brainer.
 Below, we've pulled the 21 best deals on sex toys available on Prime Day, so you can orgasm without worrying about a hefty price tag.

 Advertisement